SOC FPX 2000 Assessment 5 Comparing Politics-Law-Policy and Power

 Theoretical Perspectives of Power in Approaches to Same-Sex Marriage

 Employing different conceptualizations of power, we shall look at two states’ positions on the issue of homosexual unions.
 The elite power thesis assumes that the powerful few people with a lot of wealth and influence dictate the affairs of society (Bell & Reed, 2021).
-There are the Texas Values, the Texas Public Policy Foundation and the Republican-dominated Texas government that has been instrumental in shaping public policy in the Lone Star State that does not recognize same-sex marriage (Magee, 2022).
+There are the Texas Values, the Texas Public Policy Foundation, and the Republican-dominated Texas government that has been instrumental in shaping public policy in the Lone Star State that does not recognize same-sex marriage (Magee, 2022).
 You can observe it in the governmental policy of the state; they actively advocate traditional family values and are against same-sex marriages.

 Politics Regarding Same-Sex Marriage

-• Differences in Politics and Application
+Differences in Politics and Application

 State Policies Affecting Population Migration

 It would be hermeneutically naïve to ignore the historical development of each state’s policy on same-sex marriage in understanding the influence that regulations within states might have on the movement of populations.
 Florida and Texas have been experiencing rapid growth in the last few years (Pennington, 2020).
-High temperatures, beautiful climate and a vast number of activities that can be of interest to elderly people make Florida the favourite retirement state.
+High temperatures, a beautiful climate, and many activities that interest older adults make Florida the favorite retirement state.
+On the other hand, the increasing number of new job vacancies and reasonable average living costs have recently seen Florida lure families and young people.
+Texas, however, has always been associated with young professionals being attracted to the major cities because of its economy and friendly climate for business.

 The historic migration to states such as Florida and Texas could partly answer the question of the vectors of state regulation of same-sex marriage.
 For example, people who are young professionals and families who value diversity and inclusiveness are also likely to change their minds about moving to Florida if the state is more conservative on the issue of same-sex marriage.
-However, this means if Texas were to have a more progressive view on same-sex marriage or at least less discrimination against them, possibly more people from the community along with their allies would move there in search of a better environment.
+However, this means if Texas were to have a more progressive view on same-sex marriage or at least less discrimination against them, possibly more people from the community, along with their allies, would move there in search of a better environment.

-For instance, while examining Texas, and its 16.
-Current: 5% of the population is 65 and over; Florida Advanced Statistic – Twenty (20) percent is the percentage of the population which is considered old.
+Because same-sex marriage has been legalized in some states but not in other states like Florida and Texas, the following demographic differences may have led to the difference.
+For instance, while examining Texas and its 16.
+Current: 5% of the population is 65 and over; Florida Advanced Statistic – Twenty (20) percent is the percentage considered old.
 5% (Nowotny, 2022).
-Some of the elderly people may be more likely to conform to traditional marital practices and cultural endowment values.
-The concentration of whites too is relatively higher in Florida as compared to Texas.
+Some older adults may be more likely to conform to traditional marital practices and cultural endowment values.
+The concentration of whites, too, is relatively higher in Florida than in Texas.

 Contrasts on Diversity Issues

-It is therefore refreshing to report that when it comes to diversity in politics, policy and the law, Florida and Texas could not be more different.
+It is refreshing to report that regarding diversity in politics, policy, and the law, Florida and Texas could not be more different.
 Two issues that clearly could be pointed out while comparing the two states are immigration and same-sex marriage.
-As far as same-sex marriage, one state, Texas has a constitutional ban against it while another, Florida changed its stance in 2015 after a federal ruling (Pennington, 2020).
+As far as same-sex marriage, one state, Texas, has a constitutional ban against it, while another, Florida, changed its stance in 2015 after a federal ruling (Pennington, 2020).
+The Texans have always supported their federal government to maintain high standards of immigration laws, deporting most of the illegal immigrants and restraining most of their rights.
+On the other hand, the people of Florida have passed legislation to protect the illegals from deportation, and the state is relatively friendly to the immigrants.

 Thus, it has been possible to reveal that policy and legislation gaps and inequalities translate into action by affecting the mobility of certain affected groups.
-For instance, following the federal court’s ruling to legalize Same-sex marriage, many homosexuals and lesbians rushed to Florida to adopt children and legally wed (Hiegert, 2020).
-Contrarily, the number of same-sex couples in Texas declined due to the state’s U. S intensified prohibition of the practice.
-This is true because there has been a reduction in the number of immigrants, including those who are living in Texas without legal permission.
-After all, the state has strict measures on the matter.
+For instance, following the federal court’s ruling to legalize same-sex marriage, many homosexuals and lesbians rushed to Florida to adopt children and legally wed (Hiegert, 2020).
+Contrarily, the number of same-sex couples in Texas declined due to the state’s US intensified prohibition of the practice.
+This is true because there has been a reduction in the number of immigrants, including those living in Texas without legal permission.

-On the other hand, the migration is from the Latin American nations towards Florida because the state has comparatively more liberal immigration policies.
-It is for this reason that the directions of migrations in the future may vary depending on policy and legal differences between Florida and Texas.
-LGBTQ + couples may remain to relocate from Texas and go to other states that have already approved marriage between people of the same gender (Umberson et al., 2020).
-Likewise, if the immigration issue persists then Florida could find more immigrants flocking to a state which is friendly to immigration as opposed to states like Texas.
+LGBTQ+ couples may remain to relocate from Texas and go to other states that have already approved marriage between people of the same gender (Umberson et al., 2020).
+Likewise, if the immigration issue persists, Florida could find more immigrants flocking to a state that is friendly to immigration than states like Texas.
+This analysis relates to SOC FPX 2000 Assessment 5 Comparing Politics-Law-Policy and Power, where the dynamics between law, policy, and political power impact societal migration patterns.

 Historical Solutions for Discrepancies in Laws